pschool-in/curriculum/content/grammar/right-word.md

 ```
 He is an artist *whose* work I really admire.
 *Who's* that man in the white shirt?
-*Who's* the prime minister of India?
+*Who's* the Prime Minister of India?
 *Whose* keys are on the table?
 I want someone *who's* loyal to me.